MicrosoftDocs/sql-docs/docs/relational-databases/performance/adaptive-query-processing.md

 | interleaved_exec_stats_update | This event describes the cardinality estimates updated by interleaved execution. |
 | Interleaved_exec_disabled_reason | This event fires when a query with a possible candidate for interleaved execution does not actually get interleaved execution. |

 A query must be executed in order to allow interleaved execution to revise MSTVF cardinality estimates.
-However, the estimated execution plan still shows when there are interleaved execution candidates via the ContainsInterleavedExecutionCandidates attribute.
+However, the estimated execution plan still shows when there are interleaved execution candidates via the `ContainsInterleavedExecutionCandidates` showplan attribute.

 ### Interleaved execution caching
 If a plan is cleared or evicted from cache, upon query execution there is a fresh compilation that uses interleaved execution.
 A statement using `OPTION (RECOMPILE)` will create a new plan using interleaved execution and not cache it.

 ### Interleaved execution and query store interoperability
 Plans using interleaved execution can be forced.
 The plan is the version that has corrected cardinality estimates based on initial execution.

 ## See Also
 [Performance Center for SQL Server Database Engine and Azure SQL Database](../../relational-databases/performance/performance-center-for-sql-server-database-engine-and-azure-sql-database.md)
 [Query Processing Architecture Guide](../../relational-databases/query-processing-architecture-guide.md)
 [Showplan Logical and Physical Operators Reference](../../relational-databases/showplan-logical-and-physical-operators-reference.md)